Skip to Content

 Alternatives

-If you are a fan of Penn reels especially when it comes to the conventional reel then you have a couple of choices.
-For a reel that is a bit more budget friendly but still a quality reel, check out the Penn Squall Lever Drag Reels, Read the Full review HERE.
+If you are a fan of Penn reels, especially in the conventional reel, you have a few choices.
+For a reel that is a bit more budget-friendly but still a quality reel, check out the Penn Squall Lever Drag Reels.

-If you have a bigger budget then I would recommend that you take a look at the Penn International V and Penn International VS 2 Speed reels.
+If you have a bigger budget, I recommend you look at the Penn International V and Penn International VS 2 Speed reels.

-At the same price point from Daiwa is the Daiwa Saltist Black Gold, while not a lever drag it is a great quality reel that you should take a look at.
-Read the full Daiwa Saltist Black Gold Star Drag Review HERE.
+At the same price point as Daiwa is the Daiwa Saltist Black Gold, which, while not a lever drag, is a great-quality reel that you should look at.

 In Conclusion

-Overall this is a good reel for the money that is built very well and should last for a long time if properly maintained.
+Overall, this is a good reel for the money because it is built well and should last long if properly maintained.
 I would place these reels in the “value” category.

-The Penn Fathom is a definite step up from the Penn Squall Lever Drags as they have full metal bodies vs a graphite frame and sideplate.
-If you find yourself fishing for very large species down in the deep then you might need the monster line capacity of the Squall spools.
+The Penn Fathom is a definite step up from the Penn Squall Lever Drags, as they have full metal bodies vs a graphite frame and side plate.
+If you find yourself fishing for very large species down in the deep, you might need the monster line capacity of the Squall spools.

 Best for 300ft or Shallower